SadiJunior/rantify/rantify/app/prompts/templates/roast.md

     - The length of the playlist
 2. Write a roast review of the playlist.
 Keep it simple and make it feel uniquely tailored to the playlist.
    Use metaphors, analogies, or pop culture references to make the review engaging and memorable.
 You can joke and be ironic about playlists with either few or many tracks.
+   Limit yourself for writing from 1 to 5 phrases.
 3. Rate the playlist on a scale from 0 to 10.
 Be creative with your rate — feel free to exceed these limits if the playlist exceeds your expectations.

 {format_instructions}